-Hassan B. Diab received his B.Sc. (with Honors) in Communications Engineering from Leeds Metropolitan University, U.K., in 1981, his M.Sc. (with Distinction) in Systems Engineering from the University of Surrey, U.K., in 1982, and his Ph.D. in Computer Engineering from the University of Bath, U.K., in 1985.
-He is a registered Chartered Engineer in the Engineering Council, UK, and a registered Chartered Professional Engineer in the National Professional Engineers Register, Australia.
+I received my B.Sc. (with Honors) in Communications Engineering from Leeds Metropolitan University, U.K., in 1981, my M.Sc. (with Distinction) in Systems Engineering from the University of Surrey, U.K., in 1982, and my Ph.D. in Computer Engineering from the University of Bath, U.K., in 1985.
+I am a registered Chartered Engineer in the Engineering Council, UK, and a registered Chartered Professional Engineer in the National Professional Engineers Register, Australia.
+I am a Professor of Electrical and Computer Engineering at the Maroun Semaan Faculty of Engineering and Architecture (MSFEA), American University of Beirut (AUB), Lebanon with over 34 years of professional experience including 15 years of executive administration with almost three years as Minister.

-Dr. Diab is a Professor of Electrical and Computer Engineering at the Faculty of Engineering and Architecture, American University of Beirut (AUB), Lebanon and has 30 years of experience.
-He has over 130 publications in internationally refereed journals and conferences.
-He has supervised/co-supervised 78 research projects, including 30 Masters Theses, 3 graduate-level Special Projects and 45 senior undergraduate projects.
-He has also led close to 30 research projects sponsored through local and international grants.
-His research interests include cryptography on high performance computer systems, modeling and simulation of parallel processing systems, embedded systems, reconfigurable computing, simulation of parallel applications, system simulation using fuzzy logic control, and the application of simulation for engineering education.
-More recently, his research interests, especially after serving as minister of education and higher education, also included higher education in the MENA region as well as global issues in education.
+With over 150 publications in internationally refereed journals and conferences, I have supervised/co-supervised around 80 research projects, including 30 Masters Theses, 3 graduate-level research Special Projects and 45 senior undergraduate projects.
+I also led close to 30 research projects sponsored through local and international grants.
+My research interests include cryptography on high performance computer systems, modeling and simulation of parallel processing systems, embedded systems, reconfigurable computing, simulation of parallel applications, system simulation using fuzzy logic control, as well as the application of simulation for engineering education.
+More recently, my research interests, especially after serving as Minister of Education and Higher Education, also included higher education in the MENA region as well as global issues in education.

-Professor Diab chaired the First as well as the Second LAAS International Conference on Computer Simulation held at the American University of Beirut, Lebanon during September 1995 and 1997 respectively.
-He was also the Program Committee Vice-Chair of the ACS/IEEE International Conference on Computer Systems and Applications, held in Tunisia during July 2003, the Program Committee Co-Chair of the ACS/IEEE International Conference on Pervasive Services, held at the American University of Beirut, Lebanon during July 2004, and the Track Chair on Vocational and Tertiary Education, of the Microsoft in Education Global Forum, held at Dubai, UAE on February 23, 2015.
-Since 1994, he has served as member on over 50 organizing committees of international conferences.
-He has also refereed over 300 papers for over 55 different international journals and conferences as well as acting as an external referee for many promotion applications and research proposals.
+I chaired the First as well as the Second LAAS International Conference on Computer Simulation held at the American University of Beirut, Lebanon during September 1995 and 1997 respectively.
+I was also the Program Committee Vice-Chair of the ACS/IEEE International Conference on Computer Systems and Applications, held in Tunisia during July 2003, the Program Committee Co-Chair of the ACS/IEEE International Conference on Pervasive Services, held at the American University of Beirut, Lebanon during July 2004, and the Track Chair on Vocational and Tertiary Education, of the Microsoft in Education Global Forum, held at Dubai, UAE on February 23, 2015.
+Since 1994, I served as member on over 50 organizing committees of international conferences.
+I also refereed over 300 papers for over 55 different international journals and conferences as well as acting as an external referee for many promotion applications and research proposals.

-In addition to the 24 academic keynote speeches he has given over the past 15 years, he also delivered over 200 keynote speeches and interviews during his term as Minister of Education and Higher Education (June 2011 – February 2014).
+Finally, in addition to around 30 academic keynote speeches I presented over the past 15 years, I also delivered over 200 keynote speeches and interviews during my term as Minister of Education and Higher Education (June 2011 – February 2014).